-the solution is local paper.
-In my column I have a very wide mit, I have absolute freedom to be remit, i have absolute freehold to be critical and my column is not edited in any way.
-This means that I com-ment on issues which, while they may fall within the code, cause distress fall within the code, cause distress and anger to readers.
-The event is one of a series held by the PCC, but this is the first time that a town of the size of Ipswich has host-ed an open day.
-Previous events have been held in larger cities such as Leads and Cardiff so it is no small honour for our county town to be sin-gled out in this way.
-It will provide a great opportunity to discuss press standards.
-Hope that as many members of the with a professional interest in press coverage take the opportunity to come along.
-The event is to be held at the St Nicholas Centre, Cutler Street, Ipswich next Tuesday, starting at ipm.
+The event is one of a series held by the PCC, but this is the first time that a town of the size of Ipswich has hosted an open day Previous events have been held in larger cities such as Leeds and Cardiff so it is no small honour for our county town to be singled out in this way It will provide a great opportunity to discuss press standards.

+I hope that as many members of the

+I hope that as many members of the public as possible together with those

+'Her letter could have been from another worker echoing the original point.
+I therefore feel that a little more care was necessary on this occasion to preserve the essence of the letter."

+with a professional interest in press coverage take the opportunity to come

+along.

+The event is to be held at the St Nicholas Centre, Cutler Street, Ipswich next Tuesday, starting at 1pm.

+ipswich next Thesaay, starting at 19th.

+The panel includes Sir Christopher

+Meyer, chair of the PCC; Tim Toulmin

+director of the PCC; the Rt Rev John

+Waine, a lay commission member;

+Nigel Pictuver, editor of The Evening

+Star, and myself.

-I hope that as many members of the public as possible together with those ipswish next rinesay, starting a tipal.
-The panel includes Sir Christopher Meyer, chair of the PCC; Tim Toulmin director of the PCC; the Rt Rev John Waine, a lay commission member; Nigel Picknver, editor of The Evening Star, and myself.
-The areas is few with no tickets tonia.milton@pcc.org.uk On the complaints front a reader's letter headed "Let the rest of us get to
+Star, and myself.
+The event is free with no tickets required although it would be helpful if you could register your interest in attending by contacting Tonia Milton on 20278310022 or by e-mail at tonia.milton@pcc.org.uk On the complaints front a reader's letter headed "Let the rest of us get to The Former Suffolk fire chief NALCOLM ALCOCK gives his independent view on the Evening Star's editorial coverage e-mail: ombudsman@eveningstar.co.uk